 What is Organic Waste?

-Food scraps - all solid, semi-solid, and liquid food such as fruit, vegetables, cheese, meat, bones, poultry, seafood, bread, rice, pasta
+Food scraps - all solid, semi-solid, and liquid food such as fruit, vegetables, cheese, meat, bones, poultry, seafood, bread, rice, and pasta

-Food-soiled paper - uncoated paper soiled by food waste such as napkins, paper towels, paper cups, fast food wrappers and take-out boxes, egg cartons, used pizza boxes, wax-coated cardboard, other paper and compostable food packaging
+Food-soiled paper - uncoated paper soiled by food waste such as napkins, paper towels, paper cups, fast food wrappers and take-out boxes, egg cartons, used pizza boxes, wax-coated cardboard, other paper, and compostable food packaging

 Yard trimmings include grass clippings, leaves, flowers, hedge clippings, and weeds.
 Non-hazardous wood waste includes tree branches, tree trunks, and untreated lumber.

 Who is Required to Have Mandatory Commercial Organics Recycling Services?

 Commercial businesses must recycle all organics, including food scraps and yard/green waste.

 Effective September 15, 2020, all businesses generating two (2) cubic yards or more of commercial solid waste and 20 gallons or more of organic waste per week shall arrange for organic waste recycling service

 If you have received a non-compliance letter and would like to request a "de minimus" or space constraint exemption, please complete the AB 1826 Exemption Request Form

 Multi-family residential complexes with five (5) or more units are required to recycle their yard/green waste (e.g., landscaping) under AB 1826.
 At this time, multi-family complexes are encouraged to recycle food waste but are not required to do so.
 More updates will be provided once this becomes available.